1822–23 United States Senate elections: Before the elections

 Composition after the January 24, 1822 Delaware special election.

 Result of the regular elections

 Race summaries

-Bold states link to specific election articles.
+Bold states links to specific election articles.

 Special elections during the preceding Congress

 In these special elections, the winners were seated during 1822 or before March 4, 1823; ordered by election date.

 Races leading to the next Congress

-In these regular elections, the winner was seated on March 4, 1823; ordered by state.
+In these regular elections, the winner was seated on March 4, 1823; as ordered by the state.

 All of the elections involved the Class 2 seats.

 Special elections during the next Congress

 In these special elections, the winners were elected in 1823 after March 4; ordered by election date.

 Alabama

 Alabama (regular)

 Incumbent William R. King was first elected in 1819.
 He was reelected with the votes of over 41% of the legislators, defeating William Crawford, former agent to the Choctaw nation John McKee, and another candidate named William King.

 Alabama (special)

-Incumbent John Williams Walker resigned on December 12, 1822 due to failing health.
+Incumbent John Williams Walker resigned on December 12, 1822, due to failing health.
 He would die in April of the following year.
 William Kelly was elected in his place with 56.65% of the votes of state legislators, defeating state representative John McKinley.